IsuruBoyagane15/Distributed-Consensus/README.md

     ex: _java -Dpath=/home/JohnDoe/test0.log -jar Tester.jar localhost:9092 election 50_

-## Distribute Lock
+## Distributed Lock
 Distributed Lock algorithm implemented here has no rounds.
-In distributed lock algorithm the complete kafka log contains events of same algorithm execution.
+In distributed lock algorithm the entire kafka log contains events of same algorithm execution.
-Therefore no need of separating rounds in the Kafka log (Here, Kafka entire log can be considered as a single round).
+Therefore no need of separating rounds in the Kafka log (Here, Kafka log can be considered as a single round).